Do you have what it takes to be a bookie?

 If you’re running a standard operation, you’ll end up getting between 5% and 10% of the actual amount of the bets that you’re taking.
 This is known as the Vig (or Vigorish).
 It’s essentially your commission for running your sportsbook and managing your players.

-Success depends on your skill at taking bets, managing your action, and customers.
+Success depends on your skill at taking bets, managing your action, and getting new customers.

 There’s no shortage of bookies who have lost a ton of money by mismanaging their books, or those who actually had to work around the clock to make a meaningful amount of money.
-Most of these problems boil down to the skill of the bookie rather than the job’s difficulty level.
+Most of these problems boil down to the skill of the bookie and the appropriate sportsbook software rather than the job’s difficulty level.

-Understand the market and the tools at your disposal from your sportsbook software provider.
+Understand the market and the bookmaking tools at your disposal from your sportsbook software provider.

 Setting Up Your Business